-So you’ve bought a bunch of shallots on offer and now you’re regretting it, as you forgot to check how long shallots last for.
+So you’ve bought a bunch of shallots on offer, and now you’re regretting it, as you forgot to check how long shallots last.

 Or maybe you’ve just got some shallots out the back of your cupboard, and you’re wondering how to tell if they’ve gone bad.

 Here’s the lowdown: You can expect your shallots to remain consumable for about a month at room temperature and up to 2 months in the refrigerator.

 How To Tell If Your Shallots Have Gone Bad

 First things first, let’s cover the signs that will help you identify a bad shallot.

 - Downy mildew.
 Downy mildew is caused by a fast-growing fungus growing over the shallot.
 This will happen faster if you keep your shallots somewhere humid.